Original text by David L. Kirchman, November 1993

 In the past, Comments have also dealt with issues concerning ASLO.
 However, there is now another ASLO journal (the Limnology and Oceanography Bulletin) for such materials.

 Scholarly reviews are a new type of L&O paper (begun autumn 2005).
 They do not carry the requirement for (but nevertheless may contain) original data, as regular L&O Articles do.
 Novelty of approach and likely impact on practice and thought, as with all L&O manuscripts, remain essential discriminants of manuscripts that will be accepted for publication in the limited space available for this type of paper in L&O. Application of novel theory derived from or tested against published empirical results is especially encouraged.
-If you are thinking of submitting a review manuscript we strongly suggest that you first send us a presubmission query stating why your review is needed and a brief outline of what your review would contain.
 For more general information about Limnology and Oceanography: Reviews papers, see the article by Peter Jumars in the L&O Bulletin, which is available online as a separate PDF file.

 Manuscripts that correct problems in an L&O paper should be sent to the author of the paper in question.
 If the author agrees with the correction s/he should contact the Editor in Chief about publishing an erratum (including a generous acknowledgment to the person who identified the problem).